 Name (variable): A Unicode string that is the name of the property.
-A new entry MUST always start on a 4 byte boundary; therefore, if the size of the Name field is not an exact multiple of 4, null characters MUST be appended to the stream after it until the 4-byte boundary is reached.
+A new entry MUST always start on a 4 byte boundary; therefore, if the size of the Name field is not an exact multiple of 4, and another Name field entry occurs after it, null characters MUST be appended to the stream after it until the 4-byte boundary is reached.
 The Name Length field for the next entry will then start at the beginning of the next 4-byte boundary.